Degree, Minors and Certificates Offered

 Students must complete 33 credit hours of communication courses, including the following:

-To declare a major in communication, students must be enrolled in, or have completed with a B (3.0) or better Introduction to Communication (COM 201) and have completed at least 12 credit hours with a 2.5 GPA.
+To declare a major in communication, students must be enrolled in, or have completed with a B (3.0) or better in COM 201, Introduction to Communication, and have completed at least 12 credit hours with a 2.5 GPA.
 Upon declaration of their major, students are assigned a personal faculty advisor to assist them in their progress through the program.
 Students select the remaining number of credit hours from courses that will support their personal and career interests.
 Students are also responsible for meeting the prerequisite requirements for at least one of the capstone courses in order to graduate in a timely manner.
 Students must earn a C (2.0) or better in every course counted toward the major degree requirements.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 The School of Communications offers a graduate program leading to the MA degree in communication.
-The program areas of specialization reflect the expertise of our graduate faculty in organizational and intercultural communication, global communication, information and communication technologies, social media, and communication policy and planning.
+The program areas of specialization reflect the expertise of our graduate faculty in intercultural communication, global communication, information and communication technologies, social media, public relations, and communication policy and planning.
 Both individual faculty members and the program as a whole work within sociocultural and sociotechnical perspectives.
 The goal of our program in terms of student learning is to help our students build and exchange knowledge in areas relevant to the broad field of communication and to our specific areas of specialization.

 Qualified applicants are admitted to the program in the fall semester only.
 Applicants are not required to have an undergraduate communication degree.
-All applicants must fulfill the UH Manoa Graduate Division's admission requirements.
+All applicants must fulfill the Graduate Division’s admission requirements.
 Applicants to the program must submit to the school a statement of academic objectives and the planned role of our program in helping meet those objectives.
 Applicants must also arrange for three letters of recommendation to be sent to the school.
-These letters should be written by persons who are familiar with the student's academic accomplishments.
+These letters should be written by persons who are familiar with the student’s academic accomplishments.
 Letters from former professors are preferred.
 Students applying from non-English-speaking countries must have a minimum TOEFL score of 600 (paper-based) or 250 (computer-based).
 Applicants whose academic objectives match our program specializations will be admitted as classified students on a space-available basis.

 Each classified student admitted into our program is assigned an interim advisor who assists the student in the initial planning of his or her degree program.
 The student may, at any time, change that advisor by informing the program staff of the change.
-Once the student has selected a thesis or practicum committee chair (see below) that faculty member becomes his or her permanent advisor.
+Once the student has selected a thesis or practicum committee chair that faculty member becomes his or her permanent advisor.
 The student remains, however, primarily responsible to ascertain that all program requirements are met in a timely fashion.